Group of students in regalia walk during the processional to Commencement

 KENTE CLOTH CEREMONY

-Students in the School of Undergraduate Studies & School of Continuing and Professional Studies are invited to participate in the Annual Kente Cloth Ceremony on May 16th at 3:00 PM.
-Students must RSVP to attend.
-Invitation to follow.
+Students in the School of Undergraduate Studies & School of Continuing and Professional Studies are invited to participate in the Annual Kente Cloth Ceremony on May 15th at 3:00 PM.
+Students must RSVP here to attend.

 Open to Students in the School of Undergraduate Studies – Senior Week 2025